dgsob/forge/README.md

-# forge
-Simple formulae generator which outputs organic compound molecular forumla for a given molecular mass.
+`forge` (FORmulae GEnerator) is a simple cli formulae generator which outputs organic compound molecular forumla for a given molecular mass.